Herbal teas sound harmless, and some have been said help relieve common pregnancy symptoms. But others can be dangerous to consume during pregnancy.

 The following teas are generally considered safe to drink during pregnancy.
 Still, it’s a good idea to consult with your doctor before drinking them.

 While its safety remains controversial during the first trimester, this tea is popular during the second and third trimesters.
 Red raspberry leaf is high in iron and may increase uterine tone.

 Some natural health proponents believe raspberry leaf tea helps shorten labor, although at least one 2010 study doesn’t support this claim.

 Peppermint leaf tea

 Peppermint leaf is used to ease nausea, morning sickness, and gas.
-But it may worsen heartburn, which is a common pregnancy problem for some women.
+But it may worsen heartburn, which is a common issue during pregnancy.